 Don’t be afraid to set boundaries around the types of money matters you’re comfortable discussing with your relatives.
-And, perhaps you can simply suggest resources or a money management app that can help them with some of the issues they’re facing.
+And, perhaps you can simply suggest resources such as a money management app or a mobile wallet that can help them with some of the issues they’re facing.
 Maybe this is all that’s needed to point your family members in the right direction.

 Determine If You’re the Right Person

 Let’s say that you’ve looked at the facts at hand, and determined that a money intervention is appropriate.
 If that’s a given, it’s time to decide whether you are the right person to facilitate this type of discussion.